 Boarding, Campus Life, and Dining

 We are committed to providing a holistic, supportive, and joyful boarding experience for our students, while implementing all necessary precautions to protect their health.
 Measures include a reduced-density dormitory environment, staged move-in and quarantine measures, separate quarantine and isolation spaces (should they be needed), and distance learning support for those unable to return immediately.
-Daily health screenings will be conducted and enhanced cleaning procedures will be applied.
-Boarding rooms will be treated as a family environment, and masks will not be required.
+Boarding rooms are treated as a family environment, and masks are not required.

 Staged Return and Quarantine

-Students and faculty will return to campus in stages this summer to allow for proper quarantining, testing, and safety procedures.
+- Students and faculty returned to campus in stages this summer and again in January, to allow for proper quarantining, testing, and safety procedures.

-- Boarding students who elect to travel to an area subject to a mandatory quarantine must complete their self-quarantine at home prior to arrival on campus.
-Any boarding student with a delayed return from a “high risk area” will quarantine on campus from the date of arrival.
+- Any boarding student with a delayed return from a “high risk area” will quarantine on campus from the date of arrival.

-- Day and Boarding faculty, staff, and students are asked to limit travel and unnecessary risk 14-days prior to arrival, and observe all local laws and guidelines.
+- Day and boarding faculty, staff, and students are asked to limit travel and unnecessary risk ten days prior to campus arrival, and observe all local laws and guidelines.

-- Boarding students, faculty, and staff will be tested twice during quarantine, periodically, or as circumstances warrant.
+- Students, faculty, and staff are tested periodically or as circumstances warrant.

 - Students will have single occupancy rooms until the completion of their quarantine.